Substra/substra-frontend/ci/readme.md

 ### Helm

 Helm charts do not follow the regular release process.
-Any change to the `charts/` directory to the master branch will trigger a build and upload.
+Any change to the `charts/` directory to the main branch will trigger a build and upload.

 ## PR validation (linting)